joeletizia/joeletizia.github.io/_posts/2014-06-22-junior-dev.md

 For a junior position, places outside of Google and Facebook aren't going to probe you for concepts that you didn't learn in school.
 However, you'll certainly want to be able to explain in what situations a certain data structure is more advantageous over another.

 I've been shopping around for data structures books for a few months.
-It seems that there is almost a unanimous consensus for Introduction to Algorithms (also known as the CLRS after the authors) to be the de facto standard.
+It seems that there is almost a unanimous consensus for [Introduction to Algorithms] (http://www.amazon.com/Introduction-Algorithms-Thomas-H-Cormen/dp/0262033844)(also known as the CLRS after the authors) to be the de facto standard.
 To this point, I find myself to be in agreement with those that gave it such high praise.
 A general understanding of all the points in the text should be a great stepping stone for even seasoned developers.

 ### Attitude is Everything

 The attitude with which you approach your position is (at some companies) more important than the state of your current skill set.
 If you are difficult to work with, have an abrasive personality, or are in some other way incapable of being a part of a team, your skill set can be inconsequential.
-There are many well regarded engineers out there that are regarded as "The Brilliant Jerk."
-These engineers are obviously very highly regarded for their ability.
+There are many well regarded engineers out there that are known as "The Brilliant Jerk."
+These engineers are obviously very highly touted for their ability.
 But working with them can be insufferable.
 Don't be a brilliant jerk.

 Don't be affraid of not being the best developer on your team.
 The people I work with code circles around me on a daily basis.
 However, you can still be a contributing member of a team as long as you have a good attitude and are continually progressing.

+### Interviewing

 On my current team, we use a somewhat unique approach to interviewing.
 It's strikingly simple… but the fact remains that it is unique none-the-less.
 We simply invite candidates that pass a phone screen to complete a simple pair programming exercise with one of our developers using test-driven-development.
 There are no tricks, no riddles, and no counting grains of sand.
 This gives us a few key points: